chrahunt/quicken/README.md

    Python which sets it to the path provided on the command line.
 This is so the code before `if __name__ == '__main__'` and the code after it see the same path even if changing directories or the path provided to the command.
-2. By default the server will shut down after 24 hours of inactivity.
-This can be adjusted by setting `QUICKEN_IDLE_TIMEOUT` to the desired time (in seconds) before invoking the command that starts the server.

 ### `quicken.script`